 But what about if a visitor is going to leave without entering your giveaway?

 You can create an exit-intent popup to capture their full attention right before they leave your site for good.
 For example, KnivesShipFree.com convinced over 8% of their visitors to enter their giveaway using a simple OptinMonster campaign:

-You’ll want to use a countdown timer on your campaigns so visitors know they should enter now, and not wait.
+It’s a smart idea to use a countdown timer on your campaigns so visitors know they should enter now and not wait.

 4. Send Emails to Your Subscribers